 Before joining Chatham House in April 2016, Adebusuyi (Ade) Adeyemi was a senior programme lead in one of the largest NHS trusts in the UK.

 Ade is a member of the Davos World Economic Forum’s prestigious Global Shapers community of leaders, fellow of the Royal Society of Arts (RSA) and senior associate member of the Royal Society of Medicine.
-He also serves on the National Executive Committee of the Fabian Society (Britain’s oldest political think-tank).
+He also served on the National Executive Committee of the Fabian Society (Britain’s oldest political think-tank).